idrinth-thalui/core/dialogue/places/idrinthFollowerStrongholdBarkbite.md

-- The orsimer here are more similar to bosmer than to their Malakath following kin.
+- The Orsimer here are more similar to Bosmer than to their Malacath following kin.
 - A young Stronghold, a friendly one.
 Let's hope it stands the test of time.
+- They normally live in Valenwood.
+I presume they fled from the Thalmor.